SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When a consumer creates a token for either a persistent or non-persistent subscription, it **must** distinguish which type of subscription it is targeting by use of the `non-persistent` body parameter in the token creation request.
 Like for the subscription, this body parameter defaults to `false`, making the token target a persistent subscription.
-Setting the body parameter to `true` in the token creation request targets a non-persistent one.
+Setting the body parameter to `true` in the token creation request targets a non-persistent subscription.

 ### Shared tokens
 Shared tokens allow parallelization of the consumer client workload for a notification subscription.